Monitor - Set Up

 }

-This request ask to create a heatwave monitor triggered inside the city of Paris, if the temperature is greater than 30 °C.
+This request asks to create a heatwave monitor triggered inside the city of Paris, if the temperature is greater than 30 °C.

-In place of having two monitors like example 4.1 and 4.2 you can use boolean expression to merge those 2 examples in only one monitor:
+In place of having two different monitors like the previous examples, it’s possible to use a boolean expression in order to merge those 2 examples in only one monitor:

 1